 Here is an illustration of how wood expands and why.

-Expansion in height, "with the grain", (shown at right) is much less than the width expansion, about 1/64th inches per foot.
+Expansion in height, "with the grain", (shown at left) is much less than the width expansion, about 1/64th inches per foot.

 The calculation of space needed to allow for humidity change varies with wood type, and with individual door width.
 Trimming the size of the door's panel to allow for humidity expansion is critical to ensure that a door, used in the kitchen, will be reliable.